JoseMarrima/ContactsApp/README.md

 # ContactsApp

-This is a simple Contacts app based on Model–View–Viewmodel (MVVM) clean architecture and material design.
+This is a simple Contacts app based on Model–View–Viewmodel (MVVM), Architecture Components and Unit Testing Using Mockito and Junit.
+This is an app that presents a list of cards in the main page, and each card on this main page will contain the name, email address, profile picture, phone number, call button and email button.
+Additionally, this main page will contain a floating action button, so a new contact card can be added.
+At last, in this main page have an action bar with a search button and another button that will display my own contact details.

 ## Screenshots and Gif